eventide-project/docs/user-guide/useful-objects.md

 # The Doctrine of Useful Objects

+*An object must be _useful_ immediately upon instantiation of the object.
+No dependencies of an object should ever be allowed to be uninitialized.
+If any use of any of an object's dependencies results in a nil reference exception, then the object is not useful.*

 This guide describes the standards and practices for implementation design that are used to build the Eventide toolkit and the examples provided for it by the Eventide team.

 Having a basic understanding of the _useful objects_ doctrine will facilitate understanding the design patterns and principles that are commonly employed throughout the various libraries and examples.